 Rayna believes that parents and children have always 1 about what presents a 2 to the children's safety, and she does 3 with the parents' fears to a certain extent.
-But after doing some 4 6 into the matter, she presents her arguments in 5 of devices.
+But after doing some 4 into the matter, she presents her arguments in 5 of devices.
 First of all, she says that she can't really 6 the use of devices in social settings, but that it's a matter of being in the 7 of using them all the time for young people, and that it doesn't really 8 with their social lives.
-About bullying, she says that it can be 9 online than in person, and that if it seems threatening, she will 10 6 an adult about it.
-She also recommends that you not 11 $\underline{\hspace{-0.1cm}/}$ yourself to others because everyone's life is unique.
+About bullying, she says that it can be 9 online than in person, and that if it seems threatening, she will 10 an adult about it.
+She also recommends that you not 11 yourself to others because everyone's life is unique.

-8> Work in pairs and discuss what you think about Rayna's article.
-In your notebook, write a short response which could be posted on her site.
+8 Work in pairs and discuss what you think about Rayna's article.
+Write a short response which could be posted on her site.